Peirson Frank

-Frank was chief engineer of the London County Council from 1931 to 1946 and coordinating officer for Road Repairs and Public Utility Services during the period 1939-1945.
-He was knighted in 1942 for his direction of the repair services that enabled London to carry on in spite of the severest air raids.
+Before 1930 Frank was engineer for a number of local authorities, before serving as chief engineer of the London County Council from 1931 to 1946.
+Here he was coordinating officer for Road Repairs and Public Utility Services during the period 1939–1945.
+He was knighted in 1942 for his direction of the repair services that enabled London to carry on in spite of severe air raids.
 He is credited with having organised and put to action "rapid response" teams who repaired upwards of a hundred breaches in the Thames wall, thus preventing low-lying areas of London from being flooded, an achievement that, for reasons of protecting "the public's morale," was kept secret during the war.

+He died in 1951 aged 70, and is buried at Putney Vale Cemetery.

 On 29 October 2014 a commemorative green plaque, funded by the Institution of Civil Engineers, was unveiled by the Lord Mayor of Westminster in his memory.
-It is located on a section of the Thames embankment wall, close to the Houses of Parliament, one of the most important locations where Frank organised repairs to bomb damage.
+It is located on a section of the Thames embankment wall in Victoria Tower Gardens, close to the Houses of Parliament, one of the most important locations where Frank organised repairs to bomb damage.